Weight Loss Surgery

 - blockage in the intestines

 Mental health problems, such as depression and anxiety, are a concern before and after surgery.
 Most people feel better about themselves after weight loss surgery, but some may continue to struggle.
-It is important for people who have had weight loss surgery to follow up with their mental health professional and get help if they feel overwhelmed or sad, or have other emotional concerns.
+Teens who do should reach out to a mental health professional and get help if they feel overwhelmed or sad, or have other emotional concerns.

 What Else Should I Know?